dnda-scaler/scw-transactemail-faas-tf/README.md

 # Execution
 The Faas can then be called using **HTTP POST** calls.
+**The Faas function being private , you need first to get a token using the following [documentation](https://www.scaleway.com/en/docs/compute/functions/how-to/create-auth-token-from-console/).
+This token must be passed as header variable using "X-AUTH-TOKEN" field**

 - Parameters
   - **mailTransport** : (type Query parameters, value (api|smtp) )
     - defines how the mail is send to the target